 From the theoretical side, it had long been recognized:

-- 1. async was a form of monadic programming implemented via continuation passing; - adding "syntactic sugar" for monadic computations would make an expressive addition to a programming or specification language.
+- (1) Async was a form of monadic programming [Wadler 1995] implemented via continuation passing; - (2) Adding "syntactic sugar" for monadic computations would make an expressive addition to a programming or specification language [Hudak et al. 2007].